laravel/docs/eloquent-resources.md

 <a name="relationships"></a>
 #### Relationships

 If you would like to include related resources in your response, you may add them to the array returned by your resource's `toArray` method.
-In this example, we will use the `Post` resource's `collection` method to add the user's blog posts to the resource response:
+In this example, we will use the `PostResource` resource's `collection` method to add the user's blog posts to the resource response:

-    use App\Http\Resources\Post;
+    use App\Http\Resources\PostResource;

     /**
      * Transform the resource into an array.